Skakarla2023/javascript-for-react/README.md

 ## How to use this Repo?

+- Go through each folder and file sequentially.
-- Read information from each file in every folder and practise the given examples.
+- Read the notes and practise the codes regularly.
 - Practise consistently and make sure you follow this repo till the end.
+- Consistency matters more than speed.

 <h3 align="center">Happy learning ❤️</h3>